Posted by Sanket Patel

 Table of Contents

 Gone are the days when we used to get stuck to SEO practices while writing web content and just forget about the audience we are targeting.
-Now, if you want your web content to be placed on top position in Google, just impress your readers.
+Now, if you want your web content to be placed in the top position in Google, just impress your readers.
 Before writing content, it has become important to read the minds of the real people who are going to read your content.

 Just remember, if you write only for Google, it is not going to work.
 The more you write for readers, the better ranking Google would provide to your content.